Domestic and family violence resources for businesses

 - suggested approach to supporting employees and starting a conversation

 - how to develop a workplace response to domestic and family violence

 - Not now, not ever.
 Together by the Department of Justice and Attorney General, read about:

 - Domestic and family violence support for Queensland Government employees – available for local government, businesses and non-government organisations to tailor to their workplace.

-- Domestic and family violence – what it means in the workplace from the Chamber of Commerce and Industry Queensland – download the report to understand what DFV means for employees and how to address it in the workplace.
+- Domestic and family violence – what it means in the workplace from the Business Chamber Queensland – download the report to understand what DFV means for employees and how to address it in the workplace.

 - Domestic violence retailer support hub by the National Retail Association – these resources can be adapted to small businesses in other industries.